shershahx/HotelReservationSystem_Refractored/README.md

 This is a **Software Re-Engineering** project that demonstrates systematic code refactoring of a legacy Hotel Reservation System.
 The project identifies code smells and applies industry-standard refactoring techniques to transform the codebase into a clean, maintainable, and professional system.

+### 🆕 NEW: User Authentication System
+The system now includes a complete **authentication and authorization system** with role-based access control (RBAC), making the User class fully functional and interactive!

 ---

 ## 📁 Project Structure